rubygarage/rubygarage.github.com/slides/refactoring-ruby.markdown

 ## Problems

-* Testability: A Large Module is usually difficult to test, either because it depends on many other modules or because it is difficult or time-consuming to create instances in isolation.
+* Testability: A Large Class or Module is usually difficult to test, either because it depends on many other modules or because it is difficult or time-consuming to create instances in isolation.
 * Flexibility: The module represents too many responsibilities folded together that is, every Large Module is also a Greedy Module.